DataDog/integrations-extras/upbound_uxp/README.md

 The providers create and manage the lifecycle of the external cloud resources orchestrated through Universal Crossplane when a user claims resources.
-Amazon AWS, Microsoft Azure and Google
+Amazon AWS, Microsoft Azure, and Google
 GCP are out of the box supported cloud providers.

 This Datadog integration facilitates the monitoring of Universal Crossplane and provider Kubernetes pods.
 Metrics are sent from Upbound's pods in the self hosted customer environment to the customer's Datadog account.
-They that track the health of this self-managed infrastructure provisioning and resource lifecycle management ecosystem, including data on performance and resource consumption.
+They track the health of this self-managed infrastructure provisioning and resource lifecycle management ecosystem, including data on performance and resource consumption.